 Walking: 4-5 h, 9-10 km

 Day 3.
 Amalfi - Ravello - Atrani - Amalfi

-You take a local (open) bus (not included) up to the charming historic village of Ravello, one of the most exclusive villages of the area that offers beautiful views over the Amalfi Coast.
+You can walk or you can take a local (open) bus (not included) up to the charming historic village of Ravello, one of the most exclusive villages of the area that offers beautiful views over the Amalfi Coast.
 Ravello boasts two magnificent villas – the superb 11th century Villa Rufolo, once a papal residence and later, the home of Wagner, and Villa Cimbrone, a sumptuous 19th century mansion with fabulous gardens and superb views over the Gulf of Salerno.
 You can take your time to your time to stroll through the village, before starting the walk back down to the coast.
 Along Villa Cimbrone and the hamlet of Castiglione you walk first through vineyards and lemon groves, then along a medieval flight of stairs down the beautiful little town of Atrani.
 The last short stretch to Amalfi is very scenic and has beautiful viewpoints on the city centre.
 Overnight in Amalfi

 Walking: 4,5 h, 7,5 km